-Fully Fully applicable apply at all I am able to integrate the learning scenarios (about citizen science) easily into my lessons.
-The learning scenarios are helpful for my lessons. \Box The learning scenarios can be easily adapted for my lessons.
-The pedagogical approach (inquiry / service learning) is appropriate.)
-The Citizen Science approach is feasible for my scho ol. 🗆 I would like to integrate CS into my lessons.
+Fully ap oplicable Э Does not apply at al I am able to integrate the learning scenarios (about citizen science) easily into my lessons.
+The learning scenarios are helpful for my lessons. $\hfill\Box$ The learning scenarios can be easily adapted for my lessons.
+The pedagogical approach (inquiry / service learning) is appropriate.
+The Citizen Science approach is feasible for my school.
+I would like to integrate CS into my lessons. \odot